tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cost-management/retail-prices/azure-retail-prices.md

 - armSkuName

 You append the filters to the API endpoint, as shown in the API sample calls.

-## Unsupported functions

-The Retail Prices API doesn't support the following functionalities:

-- The API doesn't support other currencies.
-- Azure Marketplace products aren't included in the response.
-- Part numbers aren't included in the response.

 ## Next steps